sauravaiverse/blog/docs/interactive-learning/playground.md

 # AI Playground

 Welcome to the AI Playground!
 This interactive environment allows you to experiment with various AI models and see results in real-time.
+Try out different models, adjust parameters, and see how they affect the output.

 ::: warning Note
 The interactive playground requires JavaScript to be enabled in your browser.